 If you have questions about disorderly persons offense on background check, contact the experienced NJ expungement lawyers at Katherine O’Brien Law today.

-We offer the lowest expungement prices, guaranteed!
 We charge a flat fee of only $695 to represent you on your expungement.
 Moreover, we offer flexible payment plans and can start working on your expungement for as little as $300 down.